Data Processing Agreement (DPA)

 6. Liability

-- The limitations and exclusions of liability set out in our Cloud Hosted Terms & Conditions apply equally to this DPA, save to the extent that any liability cannot lawfully be limited or excluded.
+- The limitations and exclusions of liability set out in our Cloud Hosted Terms & Conditions (for cloud-hosted subscriptions) or our Free Trial Terms & Conditions (for trials) apply equally to this DPA, save to the extent that any liability cannot lawfully be limited or excluded.

 7. Governing law